Berakhot (tractate): Placement in the Order Zeraim

-Another explanation given is the fact that since reciting the Shema in the evening is the first religious duty of the day, this may account for the placement of the tractate at the beginning of the first Order of the Mishnah – the important principle implied in the first question of the tractate, "From what time is it allowed to read the evening Shema?" is that the day is calculated from evening to evening and thus the Mishnah begins with the first mitzvah – commandment – that a Jew is obligated to fulfill every day.
+Another explanation given is the fact that since reciting the Shema in the evening is the first religious duty of the day, this may account for the placement of the tractate at the beginning of the first Seder of the Mishnah—the important principle implied in the first question of the tractate, "From what time is it allowed to read the evening Shema?", is that the day is calculated from evening to evening and thus the Mishnah begins with the first commandment that a Jew is obligated to fulfill every day.

-The Talmud itself (Shabbat 31a), cites an explanation given by Resh Lakish, who homiletically states that the first six terms in a verse in Isaiah refer to the six orders of the Mishna – and the first word, "emunah" (faith), corresponds to Zeraim.
-This is seen as an explanation for why the regulations regarding prayers and blessings – and especially those concerning the recital of the Shema prayer – the Jewish declaration of faith in the One God – came to be grouped with agricultural laws, which are seen both as an expression of faith through reliance on God and, according to the commentator Rashi, (1040 – 1105 CE), as an expression of faithfulness in social relationships, by the provisions of dues to the poor, the priests and the Levites as described in the other tractates of this Order.
+The Talmud, in tractate Shabbat 31a:10, records an explanation given by Shimon ben Lakish, who homiletically states that the first six terms in Isaiah 33:6 refer to the six orders of the Mishnah, and the first word, "emunah" ('faithfulness'), corresponds to Zeraim.
+This is seen as an explanation for why the regulations regarding prayers and blessings—especially those about reciting the Shema—were grouped with agricultural laws.
+These laws were viewed both as acts of faith through reliance on God and, according to the commentator Rashi (1040–1105 CE), as a demonstration of faithfulness in social relationships, through provisions such as dues to the poor, priests, and the Levites, as described in other tractates of Seder Zeraim.